apertium/apertium-on-github/README.md

   `github-repo-name` and the given (possibly only one) topics.
 - `import-modules.sh` imports all language pairs, modules, and the Apertium core from SVN to Github.
-- `create-metarepos.sh` creates all the mono-repos and syncs their submodules
+- `create-metarepos.sh` creates all the meta repos and syncs their submodules

 #### Migration